LarsThe18Th/Ghosbusters-Passgen/README.md

 - **ghostbustersCPC.html**
 Generates Passwords for Amstrad CPC (Fixed name)

-**Note**:
-Feel free to use/change this code for your own project, provided you mention my name (Lars The 18Th) as original coder.

  **Links**:
  - [C64 / MSX version of the Ghostbusters Password Generator, written in Python by 'John Scarfone'](https://github.com/lagomorph/gbaccount)